ssgilg/transcription_aws/README.md

 "car parking", "office supplies", "Visa process appointments", "academic degree college university transcripts"

 As tuning data we used transcriptions of videos from youtube that resemble weekly meetings from different teams in a tech company.
-This is no exactly the kinf if interaction we are trying to transcribe but it has real interactions beteen team members and a leader.
+This is no exactly the kinf if interaction we are trying to transcribe but it has real interactions between team members and a leader.

+Add the information in a txt file

+    > python get_text_wiky.py

+TRANSCRIPTION JOBS

 RESULTS

+plain

+simple vocabulary

+customaized language model with context

+customaized language model with context + tuning data